 It was a "hairy" business

-All of the dwarves' beards and hair were made of real yak hair.
+All of the dwarfs' beards and hair were made of real yak hair.
 Some of the wig and beard combinations cost the makeup department upwards of $10,000.

 A seven-year-old girl’s roar is pretty terrifying

 The first roar the audience hears from Smaug is actually a sound-bite of the SFX Director's seven-year-old daughter making a roaring noise.
-It was manipulated and corrected to sound like a dragon and was put in the movie.
+It was manipulated and corrected to sound like a dragon in the movie.

 The film broke more than box office records